An overview of the fundamental ways you can dynamically change a page with JS.

 Please name your repo following this template: PRO01_Name1_Name2_Name3_Name4

-User stories come with acceptance criteria - a detailed scope of a user’s requirements.
+User stories come with - a detailed scope of a user’s requirements.

 Navigation menu